RE-ENGINEERED is the most innovative first-year program in Canada.

 Classes: We've made your classes broader and more relevant to real-world engineering.

 Grading: You'll be graded on your competency and skills, not how well you can memorize large amounts of material.

 Redesigned to support your learning and school/life balance

-Consistent Schedule: All first years share the same schedule, with no night classes and a common lunch hour, so it's easier to have community-building social events and extracurriculars, or fit in some exercise.
+Consistent Schedule: All first years share a similar schedule (with common lunch breaks, coordinated start/end times, and daily help sessions) so it's easier to have community-building social events and extracurriculars, or fit in some exercise.